-Project Number: SC10-06 (01-K-04)
+Project Number: SC11-06 (01-K-04)

-Project Description: The funds will be used to pay for overtime for officers to enforce the speeding laws.
-KPD will also purchase a Stalker DSR 2X Radar in order to catch offenders traveling in both directions while the patrol car is moving and to purchase a laser speed gun to conduct stationary enforcement.
-The Department also plans to place banners and signs along the roadways to increase public awareness of speeding.
+Project Description: The Kauai Police Department will use 350 overtime hours to enforce the speeding laws.
+KPD will also use grant funds to purchase three Truspeed laser guns.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.